jundalisay/spblist/content/en/research/aristotle/metaphysics/book-11/part-8.md

 'Being' has several senses.

 One is 'being by accident'. <!-- , we must consider first that which 'is' in this sense.
 Evidently none of the traditional sciences busies itself about the accidental. -->

-For neither does architecture consider what will happen to those who are to use the house (e.g. whether they have a painful life in it or not), nor does weaving, or shoemaking, or the confectioner's art, do the like; but each of these sciences considers only what is peculiar to it, i.e. its proper end.
-And as for the argument that 'when he who is musical becomes lettered he'll be both at once, not having been both before;
+Architecture does not consider what will happen to those who are to use the house (e.g. whether they have a painful life in it or not).

+Nor does weaving, shoemaking, or the confectioner's art.

+But each of these sciences considers only what is peculiar to it, i.e. its proper end.

+Some say that when a musical person becomes lettered, he will be both musical and lettered at once, not having been both before.

-That which is, not always having been, must have come to be; therefore he must have at once become musical and lettered',-this none of the recognized sciences considers, but only sophistic; for this alone busies itself about the accidental, so that Plato is not far wrong when he says that the sophist spends his time on non-being.
+They say that that which is, not always having been, must have come to be.

+Therefore he must have at once become musical and lettered'.

+This is from the sophistical sciences which busies itself about the accidental.

+Plato is not far wrong when he says that the sophist spends his time on non-being.

-A science of the accidental is not even possible.
+**A science of the accidental is not even possible.**

-Everything either is always and of necessity
+Everything either is always and of necessity.

 Necessity here is not in the sense of violence, but that which we appeal to in demonstrations.